dinurah95/elleptical_orbits/README.txt

 Elliptical Orbits

-We slove Kepler's equations via Newton-Raphson iteration to visualize a stallite's orbit.
+We solve Kepler's equations via Newton-Raphson iteration to visualize a satellite's orbit.

 ***Physics***